Horse racing captures the public’s imagination like no other sport.

 Odds offering the same dividend as the amount invested.

-Bet type where the finishers must run 1st and 2nd in the exact punter selected order in order to be a winner, hence the name.
+The exacta is a racing bet type where the finishers must run 1st and 2nd in the exact punter selected order in order to be a winner, hence the name.

 A bet type that is anything other than a Win or Place.
 Exotics include the Quinella, Exacta, Trifecta or Quaddie.